-Each month features a theme for investigation through an integrated path of study and practice with monthly readings; practice instructions and guidance for integration of Jewish thought, language and mindfulness; and pedagogic instruction and practice.
+Each month of the curriculum features a theme for investigation through an integrated path of study and practice with monthly readings; practice instructions and guidance for integration of Jewish thought, language and mindfulness; and pedagogic instruction and practice.
 It is expected that each participant will have a daily meditation practice.
-Students share teachings and practice questions and insights with study partners and a monthly meeting with a mentor.

-Other features of the program include: a focus on the application of mindfulness in a Jewish social justice context; yoga as a mindfulness practice in a Jewish context which is taught on retreat; assignments to share weekly reflections on the torah portion; and guest teachers in addition to the three primary teachers Rabbis Sheila Peltz Weinberg, Jeff Roth and Jordan Bendat-Appell.
+Other features of the program include: a focus on the application of mindfulness in a Jewish social justice context; the relationship between meditation, prayer and study as well as how yoga and embodied practices can be experienced as part of a Jewish mindfulness practice.
+Each participant will share a weekly reflection on the Torah portion as well as produce a final project, a curriculum for a series in Jewish mindfulness meditation.
+This program will feature guest teachers in addition to the three primary teachers Rabbis Sheila Peltz Weinberg, Jeff Roth and Jordan Bendat-Appell.

-The focus of the program is the creation of a cadre of teachers in the Jewish community that are well versed in the practice of mindfulness, its applications, its value in a multitude of settings and its translation into an accessible and inspiring Jewish language and form.
+The goal of the JMMTT program is the creation of a cadre of excellent and experienced teachers in the Jewish community that are well versed in the practice of Jewish mindfulness, its applications, its value in a multitude of settings and its translation into an accessible and inspiring Jewish language and form.